ipython-contrib/jupyter_contrib_nbextensions/src/jupyter_contrib_nbextensions/nbextensions/runtools/readme.md

 * Execute marked code cells (cells with green gutter area are marked)
 * Stop execution (duplicate to standard toolbar button)

+When executing marked cells, they are put in a execution list, and executed in order.
+The execution list can be modified by unmarking a cell not yet run.
+The execution list can be stopped by clicking on `stop execution`.
+Execution of the currently running cell can be stopped by pressing `stop execution` twice.

 Code Cell Marking
 -----------------